jfrome1/NTW2029/src/content/docs/course-ntw2029/resources/writing/citations.md

 ### :x ethical

 Scholars devote their professional lives to generating and disseminating ideas.
 Usually, they forego more lucrative careers do do so.
-The primary reward they receive is others publically recognizing their work by citing them.
+The primary reward they receive is others publicly recognizing their ideas by citing them.
 Using someone's ideas without crediting them is essentially stealing their labor.
-Proper citation takes minimal effort, and is the right thing to do.
+You should properly cite sources because it takes minimal effort and is the right thing to do.

 ## When is citation required?